 Disaster Financial Assistance (DFA) Program

-Following a disaster, the provincial government may declare the event eligible for DFA.
-Once declared, the DFA program may compensate individuals for essential uninsurable losses and/or reimburse local governments for damaged infrastructure.
-Individuals should contact their local authority if they have been impacted by a disaster or emergency event.
-Visit the DFA website for more information.
+Following a disaster, the Government of B.C. may declare the event eligible for Disaster Financial Assistance.
+Once declared, the DFA program may compensate individuals for essential uninsurable losses and may reimburse local governments for damaged infrastructure.